dceejay/RedMap/README.md

 ## Control

 You can also control the map via the node, by sending in a msg.payload containing a **command** object.
+Multiple parameters can be specified in one command.

 Optional properties include